 - Veterinary care

-There’s also potential damage to the home to think about, which you should factor into your monthly parrot-keeping budget.
+There’s also damage to the home to consider, which you should factor into your monthly parrot-keeping budget.

 Do Pineapple Green Cheek Conures Make Good Pets?

-On the whole, pineapple green cheek conures are well-loved for their fun, cheeky personalities.
+Pineapple green cheek conures are well-loved for their fun, cheeky personalities.
 They’re loyal and affectionate and thrive on interaction with their owners and other birds.
-They are also:
+They’re also: